Spontaneous symmetry emergence in a Hermitian system of coupled oscillators without symmetry: Abstract

 \section{Abstract}

 Spontaneous symmetry breaking in systems with symmetry is a cornerstone phenomenon accompanying second-order phase transitions.
-Here, we predict the opposite phenomenon, namely, spontaneous symmetry emergence in a system without symmetry.
-On the example of two coupled oscillators interacting non-symmetrically with a set of oscillators whose frequencies uniformly fill a finite frequency range, we demonstrate that the system state can acquire symmetry, which is not inherent to the system Hamiltonian.
-The emergence of symmetry manifests itself in a change of the system dynamics, which can be interpreted as a phase transition in a Hermitian system without symmetry.
+Here, we predict the opposite phenomenon, namely, spontaneous symmetry emergence in a system that lacks symmetry.
+In the example of two coupled oscillators interacting non-symmetrically with a set of oscillators whose frequencies uniformly fill a finite frequency range, we demonstrate that the system state can acquire symmetry that is not inherent in the system Hamiltonian.
+The emergence of symmetry is manifested as a change in the system dynamics, which can be interpreted as a phase transition in a Hermitian system that lacks symmetry.